MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/sdk-error-handling-best-practices.md

 ms.localizationpriority: medium
 ---

-# SDK Error handling best practices
+# SDK error handling best practices

 This tutorial shows how to access, recognize, and handle **API** errors using the PlayFab **SDK**.